MSc Building Surveying

 - Performance at interview (either by telephone or Skype)

-Assessment is by coursework and examinations.
+The course will be assessed by coursework and examinations.

 This school offers programs in: